How Long to Heat a Quartz Banger

 How to Heat a Quartz Banger

 For high temp dabs, or those between 500-600°F, wait just 15 seconds before dropping a dab.
 High-temp dabs result in huge plumes of smoke and a quick, powerful high.
-High-temp dabs are also harsher on the lungs and tend to taste a bit burnt.
+High-temp dabs are also harsher on the lungs and tend to taste a bit burnt, making them harder to clean.

-To preserve the flavor of your dab and to enjoy a smoother rip, try low-temp dabs.
+To preserve the flavor of your dab and to enjoy a smoother rip, try low-temp dabs or even seasoning your nail.
 Low-temp dabs occur between 350-450°F. Low-temp dabs are also easier on your nail, improving the longevity of the nail.
 Wait longer, around 30 seconds to a minute, for your quartz banger to cool to this temperature range.

 You followed the steps above, but something’s not right.
 Either your concentrate burnt, turned black, and tasted awful, or you were left with a wet puddle at the bottom of your banger.
 Those are signs that your banger was too hot or too cold.
 It’s time to adjust.